cupcakedev/smartshopping-demo/README.md

    Array of promocodes for testing
 6. `currentCode: string`
    Promocode currently being processed
+7. `userCode: string`
+   Promocode entered by the user
+   If the user did not enter the code, `userCode === ''` `userCode === 'UNDEFINED_CODE'` if the user tried to enter an invalid promo code or a valid one but we can't get its value In other cases, `userCode` will contain a valid applied promotional code
-7. `bestCode: string`
+8. `bestCode: string`
    Most profitable promocode
    If none of the codes worked, `bestCode === ''`
-8. `userCode: string`
-   Successfully applied user promocode
-   If the user did not enter the code, `userCode === ''` If we can determine that the user entered the correct promo code, but we cannot get the value of the code, `userCode === 'UNDEFINED_CODE'`
 9. `checkout: boolean`
    Flag for being on checkout page